dkundih/vandal/README.md

 # For whom is 'vandal' made for?

-vandal is a Python package for Data science and Machine learning, designed to aid researchers and engineers to meet their goals with small effort.
+'vandal' is a Python package for Data science and Machine learning, designed to aid researchers and engineers to meet their goals with small effort.

 # Why 'vandal'?